Pregnancy

 For more information, see the Midwives Clinic and GP Shared Care (GPSC) page.

-In the Midwifery Group Practice model, continuity of midwifery care is provided by a small group of midwives who are on call for you throughout your pregnancy, birth and early postnatal period at home.
-You will be allocated a primary midwife but will also meet the other midwives in your group as they could provide some of your care.
-The aim of Midwifery Group Practice (MGP) is to provide you with a known midwife for your birth and postnatal care at home.
+In the Midwifery Group Practice (MGP) model, continuity of midwifery care is provided by a small group of midwives who are on call for you throughout your pregnancy, birth and early postnatal period at home.

 The Royal Hospital for Women works with many experienced Obstetricians.
 You may choose to have your pregnancy care with a Private Obstetrician.
 Obstetricians provide continuity of care for women with pregnancies that are progressing normally, as well as for women with health conditions or complications in pregnancy.

-The Malabar Midwives team commenced in 2006 targeting Aboriginal and Torres Strait Islander families planning to give birth at the Royal Hospital for Women and includes non Aboriginal women who have an Aboriginal or Torres Strait Islander partner.
-The service aims to improve maternal and infant health by providing culturally appropriate care.
+The Malabar Midwives was established in 2006 after community consultation identified the need to improve pregnancy and birth outcomes, and services for Aboriginal and Torres Strait Islander families planning to give birth at the Royal Hospital for Women.
+The service is committed to improve the health of mothers and babies by providing seamless, accessible, and culturally safe care.

-The Diabetes Clinic cares for women with diabetes in pregnancy including women with Type 1, Type 2 or Gestational Diabetes.
+The Diabetes in Pregnancy service cares for women with diabetes in pregnancy including women with Type 1, Type 2 or Gestational Diabetes.

 The Department of Maternal-Fetal Medicine (MFM) provides an integrated multidisciplinary service for women experiencing a “high risk” pregnancy.